-Fractals and Dynamical Systems Katie Steckles, Mathematics Communicator
+Fractals and Dynamical Systems Katie Steckles, Mathematician and Communicator

 Fractals are infinitely detailed mathematical objects, and studying them uses a range of mathematical ideas, from algorithms and constructions to infinite limits and different ways of measuring dimensions.
 Discover fractals in natural structures and how they’re used in computer graphics.